Shutirtho/ReverseProxy/README.md

 The server application can be accessed at http://localhost:9999 <br /> <br />

-For getting logs of the container runninga the application the following commands : <br />
+For getting logs of the container running the application use the following commands : <br />
 docker container ls <br />
 docker logs [container id](for image = techallenge) <br /> <br />